 [Section 14 amended by No. 59 of 1970 s.
 3.]

 14A.
-Signs and advertisements
+Signs and advertisements to show registration details

 Every registered painter shall —

 (a) affix to or erect on all works under the control of that registered painter, and keep so affixed or erected while the painting is in progress, a sign of reasonable dimensions showing in easily legible letters and figures the registered name and registered number of that painter; and